 As for the timepiece’s features, it has a bi-directional rotating bezel.
 The pure black dial incorporates luminous hands and markers for better legibility in the dark.
 The second’s hand features a red streak color which perfectly breaks the near all-black design.
 The dial is protected by scratch-resistant and anti-glare sapphire crystal.

 In terms of performance, this watch features a 25-jewel movement at 28,800 vph.
-Remember that this is a limited-edition series in partnership with Audi Sports, so expect it to jack up its price.
+Remember that this is a limited-edition series in partnership with Audi Sports, so this model may not be as easy to find and you may pay a premium on a resold model.
 Still, with the quality it delivers, I say it is a worthy addition to any watch collector’s display.

 This is a robust and reliable watch from Longines and is one of their best.
 The only thing giving us reservations here is with its unimpressive strap quality.

 Best Sports Watch – This one can go either way.
 If you prefer a watch designed for outdoor sports such as racing, the Oris Audi is a fantastic choice.
 For those who will be spending more time in the water, Longines Sports Legend is the way to go.
 Either way, both provide impressive accuracy and precision in time-keeping.